hotdaamn/asuswrt-merlin-wiki/Features.md

 * System info summary page
 * Wireless client IP, hostname, rate and rssi on the Wireless Log page
 * Wifi icon reports the state of both radios
+* Display the Ethernet port states
+* The various MAC/IP selection pulldowns will also display hostnames when possible instead of just NetBIOS names